fieldtrip/website/example/sensor/megrealign.md

     - /example/megrealign/
 ---

-# Interpolating data from the CTF151 to the CTF275 sensor array using megrealign

     % the two example files with the 151 and 275 channel CTF specifications are available from
     % https://download.fieldtriptoolbox.org/example/megrealign/